Published on January 26th, 2018 | by Alyssa Daniells0

 Whistler: Ready to party hard?
 Hit up Whistler.
 Those with an extreme thirst for fun (and beer) travel from Vancouver just to celebrate Australia Day in Whistler.
 Expect to see a blur of red, white and blue as Aussie-flag bearing ex-pats speed by on the slopes.
 The apres-ski becomes an all-day boozy event.
 In fact, it’s two days, due to the time differences in Oz and Canada.
 Aussies flock to Whistler for its world-class skiing, snowboarding and lifestyle.
 This is where you might also hear the term “root” used in its context.

 Toronto: The TRANZAC Club in the Annex neighbourhood hosts its annual Australia Day festivities, replete with Tim Tams and Vegemite sandwiches, washed down with some Aussie fine wine.
 Don’t miss their Australia Day karaoke at 7pm (who doesn’t want to belt out Midnight Oil’s Beds are Burning?) and Aussie brews flowing on tap.

 If “everyone’s Irish” on St. Paddy’s Day, then we’re all Aussie on Australia Day.
 Grab your favourite Aussie, South Oz shiraz or INXS album and raise a toast to Down Under!
 If you’re not into that sort of a toast, there’s always the Aussie staple of Vegemite on toast.
 Cheers, mates!

-Looking for the best prices on Australian airfares?
+Want to experience Australia for yourself, but not sure where to start?
 Contact a Flight Centre travel expert online, in-store, or at 1 877 967 5302.